-I've been born with an ability to hear music within and I see it as my most honourable mission to transcend and share that music with the world."
+I was born with an ability to hear music within, and I see it as my most honourable mission to communicate and share that music with the world."

 Bernitt is constantly working on new songs and compositions as well as on new ideas for projects that invite different areas of creativity and its people.
-Amongst his greatest sources of artistic inspiration are Pink Floyd, Queen, Johnny Cash, George Gershwin and Prokofiev.
+Amongst his greatest sources of artistic inspiration are Prokofiev, Tchaikovsky, George Gershwin, Charlie Chaplin, Victor Borge, Queen and Pink Floyd.

-In Spring 2012 Bernitt received a Soloist Diploma from The Royal Danish Academy of Music.
+Bernitt recieved in 2012 a Soloist Diploma from The Royal Danish Academy of Music.

 "At his Soloist Debut Recital Bernitt presented himself as a thoroughly musical artist and fiddler.
 With versatility and power he communicated his very own personal concert-vision: A total experience which stretches far beyond the boundaries of a traditional classical concert.

 Bernitt had created a night of celebration, working alongside a classical symphony orchestra, folk and rock bands, and playing with cross-over, intricate lighting, dance, and his own compositions.
-All these elements came together around himself as the musical and organizational center, who effortlessly travels between genres.
-For the audience, who enthusiastically applauded the unusual concept, the concert was without a doubt a great success.
+All these elements came together around himself, who effortlessly travels between genres.

-It is impressive that Bernitt was able to maintain such a high level of virtuosity in the classical viola pieces; Stamitz’ Concerto for viola i D-major, Bach’s Prelude and Vieuxtemps’ Capriccio.
-For each work, Bernitt included both program notes explaining his personal vision, as well as visual material.
+It is impressive that Bernitt was able to maintain such a high level of virtuosity in all the classical pieces.
 More than 60 musicians on stage are evidence of Bernitt’s entrepreneurial and networking capabilities, and it is fantastic that he is able to manage an event of such scale.

-The concert leaves us with an impression of a musician with many facets, who undoubtedly will find his niche somewhere between classical and popular music."
+The concert leaves us with an impression of a true artist with many facets."

 - The Royal Danish Academy of Music